1. What is the registration process?

 2. When do registrations close?

-Registrations for each masterclass and keynote are open up to 24 hours before the date of delivery.
-Participants can purchase a package at any time throughout the series, which runs from mid-November to March 2021.
-Registrations for masterclasses and keynotes will close 24 hours before the date of delivery.
+Registrations for each masterclass is open up to 24 hours before the date of delivery.
+Participants can purchase a package at any time throughout the series, which runs from mid-September to mid-March 2022.

-3. Do I have to attend all the keynotes and the masterclasses?
+4. Do I have to attend all the masterclasses?

-The Future public sector leaders' series has been designed to build the skills that every 21st century public sector leader needs but with the understanding that it might not be possible to commit to too much time away from your desk and other personal commitments.
+The Future public sector leaders' series has been designed to build the skills that every 21st-century public sector leader needs but we understand that it might not be possible to commit to too much time away from your work and other personal commitments which is why we have designed the series as a ‘choose-your-own adventure’ style series which puts you in control of your online learning experience.

 Registrations can be selected from a variety of packages, each with varying time commitments.
-While we encourage participants to register for the Gold package to get the most value out of the series, we understand that it may not be possible to commit this much time to professional development during this busy period.
-See the next question for packages.
+While we encourage participants to register for the Gold package to get the most value out of the series, we understand that it may not be possible to commit this much time to professional development during this busy period which is why there are a number of options.

-To provide you with the choice you need, we’ve designed four packages:
+To provide you with the choice you need, we’ve designed three packages:

 Cost: $695 AUD incl.
 GST ($632 excl.)